svaloumas/iocast/README.md

 ## features

-* Generic argument type.
-Pass any builtin or custom type as argument to your tasks.
+* Generic Task Arguments.
+Pass any built-in or custom type as an argument to your tasks.
-* Generic return value.
+* Flexible Task Results.
 Return any type of value from your tasks.
-* Optionally pass context to your tasks.
+* Context Awareness.
+Optionally include a context when running tasks.
-* Set retry-policy to each task.
+* Retry Policy.
+Define the number of retry attempts for each task.
-* Create pipelines to execute tasks sequentially.
-* Optionally pass the result of the task to the next one as argument in a pipeline.
+* Task Pipelines.
+Chain tasks to execute sequentially, with the option to pass the result of one task as the argument for the next.
-* Database interface.
-An in-memory DB is provided but you can optionally implement drivers for arbitrary storage engines.
+* Database Interface.
+Use the built-in in-memory database or implement custom drivers for other storage engines.
-* Request for task metadata like status, time of creation, execution, elapsed time, etc. Metadata also get written also to the storage as part of the result.
+* Task Metadata.
+Retrieve metadata such as status, creation time, execution time, and elapsed time.
+Metadata is also stored with the task results.
-* Scheduler.
-Pass either a specified timestamp for the task to be executed or a crontab for periodic execution.
-(WIP)
+* Scheduler: Schedule tasks to run at a specific timestamp or set up periodic execution.

 ## test